IVAs vs Scottish Trust Deeds

 If you’ve come across the terms IVAs and Scottish Trust Deeds while hunting for solutions to your debt problem, you’re probably wondering what they both are and whether they could help with your current situation.
 You may even have done some research of your own on both IVAs and Scottish Trust Deeds and still have many unanswered questions about them.

 Although both require very serious legally binding agreements between you and your creditors, they are very effective methods to avoiding bankruptcy and managing your debts.
-Here are a few more of the similarities between IVAs and Scottish Trust Deeds:
+Here are a few more of the similarities between IVAs and Trust Deeds in Scotland:

 - You must have three or more creditors